Rivalz58/Cloud/README.md

-### Détails des Fichiers
+### File Details

-- **Data_base/Dockerfile** : Définit l'image Docker pour le serveur MySQL.
-Les variables d'environnement pour la configuration de la base de données sont spécifiées, et un script d'initialisation est copié pour créer la base de données et la table.
+- **Data_base/Dockerfile**: Defines the Docker image for the MySQL server.
+Environment variables for database configuration are specified, and an initialization script is copied to create the database and the table.

-- **Data_base/init.sql** : Contient les instructions SQL pour créer la base de données `mydb` et la table `test_table`.
+- **Data_base/init.sql**: Contains the SQL instructions to create the database `mydb` and the table `test_table`.

-- **Web_server/Dockerfile** : Définit l'image Docker pour le serveur web Apache avec PHP.
-Il active l'extension MySQL pour PHP et copie les fichiers HTML et PHP nécessaires dans le répertoire web.
+- **Web_server/Dockerfile**: Defines the Docker image for the Apache web server with PHP.
+It enables the MySQL extension for PHP and copies the necessary HTML and PHP files into the web directory.

-- **Web_server/db_test.php** : Script PHP pour tester la connexion à la base de données et effectuer des opérations de base (insertion et sélection de données).
+- **Web_server/db_test.php**: PHP script to test the database connection and perform basic operations (insertion and selection of data).

-- **Web_server/index.html** : Page d'accueil simple qui affiche un message et un lien pour tester la connexion à la base de données.
+- **Web_server/index.html**: A simple homepage that displays a message and a link to test the database connection.

-- **docker-compose.yml** : Fichier de configuration Docker Compose qui définit les services `webserver` et `database`, les lie à un réseau et expose les ports nécessaires.
+- **docker-compose.yml**: Docker Compose configuration file that defines the `webserver` and `database` services, links them to a network, and exposes the necessary ports.

-### Instructions pour Exécuter le Projet
+### Instructions to Run the Project

-1. **Installation de Docker** :
+1. **Install Docker**:
-   - Assurez-vous que Docker et Docker Compose sont installés sur votre machine.
-Vous pouvez télécharger Docker [ici](https://www.docker.com/products/docker-desktop).
+   - Ensure that Docker and Docker Compose are installed on your machine.
+You can download Docker [here](https://www.docker.com/products/docker-desktop).

-2. **Construire et Lancer les Conteneurs** :
+2. **Build and Start the Containers**:
-   - Ouvrez une console dans le répertoire du projet.
+   - Open a terminal in the project directory.
-   - Exécutez la commande suivante pour construire et démarrer les conteneurs :
+   - Run the following command to build and start the containers:
      ```bash
      docker-compose up --build
      ```

-3. **Accéder au Serveur Web** :
+3. **Access the Web Server**:
-   - Ouvrez un navigateur et allez à `http://localhost:8080` pour voir la page d'accueil.
+   - Open a web browser and go to `http://localhost:8080` to see the homepage.

-4. **Tester la Connexion à la Base de Données** :
+4. **Test the Database Connection**:
-   - Cliquez sur le lien "Test DB Connection" sur la page d'accueil pour exécuter le script PHP qui teste la connexion à la base de données.
+   - Click on the "Test DB Connection" link on the homepage to run the PHP script that tests the database connection.